aws-samples/compute-optimizer-automation/README.md

 2. **Parallel Processing:** Each resource recommendation is processed in parallel by AWS COA to determine if it corresponds to an overprovisioned resource and whether it aligns with your defined risk profile.

-3. **Optional User Approval:** If enabled, AWS COA sends an approval request via SNS and API Gateway before making any changes.
+3. **Optional User Approval:** If enabled, AWS COA sends an approval request via EventBridge, SNS and API Gateway before making any changes.
 This ensures you have the final say in resource modifications.

 4. **Maintenance Window:** The solution waits until the next maintenance window before applying any changes to your resources.
 This allows for controlled and scheduled updates, minimizing disruption.